 Learning tasks may include: Practical reports, an extended practical investigation, analysis of stimulus material, topic tests and an end of semester exam.
+What skills will I require to complete this subject?
 Effective literacy skills of summarizing/notetaking, ability to analyse and evaluate data and methods to draw evidence-based conclusions and an ability to comply with safety and ethical guidelines.